 Asia encompasses a cinematic vision that is a symphony as diverse as it is discerning.
 This section elevates independent voices that bring stories, both real and imagined, brilliantly to life.
 This year’s Asian Frontiers program showcases bold new voices from China, India, and Taiwan, paired with seasoned auteurs from Japan and Tibet, alongside intrepid nonfiction entries that will leave you inspired.

-Few cultures have had a greater influence on our country and our region than those of Latin America and Iberia.
-Our Cine Latino program celebrates the cinematic history and rich tapestry of Spanish and Portuguese language film and the powerful and captivating cinematic storytelling emerging from three continents and eight countries.
+Few cultures have had a greater influence on our country and region than those of Latin America and Iberia.
+The Cine Latino program celebrates the cinematic history and rich tapestry of Spanish and Portuguese language film, and the powerful and captivating cinematic storytelling emerging from three continents and nine countries.

 Images of Africa

-As African countries freed themselves from colonization, its filmmakers simultaneously freed themselves from convention and blazed a trail of innovation and national identity.
-That tradition continues today as the images and stories of Africa become part of our global cinematic language.
-Experience the vivid, innovative and inspiring stories, both real and fictional, that continue to emerge from countries all across the world’s second largest continent.
+As rich and varied as the continent itself, African cinema is formative and historic, nascent and unconventional, blazing a trail of innovation and identity.
+The images and stories become an indelible part of our global cinematic language.
+Experience these vivid and inspiring stories, both real and fictional, that continue to emerge from countries all across the world’s second largest continent.

-You don’t have to be a native Minnesotan to appreciate the Nordic spirit.
+You don’t have to be a Minnesotan to appreciate the Nordic spirit.
 Take in the sights and sounds of the far Northern climes where, for at least a few days each year, the sun never sets.
-This selection of narratives and documentaries from Norway, Sweden, Denmark, Finland, and Iceland offers a snapshot of new Nordic cinema, and a nod to Minnesota’s heritage.
+This selection of fiction and documentaries from Norway, Sweden, Denmark, Finland, and Iceland offers a snapshot of new Nordic cinema and a nod to Minnesota’s European heritage.

 New American Visions

-Celebrate the independent visions of American auteurs, whether they are one step away from Hollywood or completely outside the system.
-New American Visions features narrative and documentary films from filmmakers whose work is redefining the future of American filmmaking.
+Celebrate the maverick visions of American auteurs and nonfiction masters, whether they are one step away from Hollywood or fiercely independent.
+New American Visions features fiction and documentary films from filmmakers whose work is redefining the future of American cinema.

 Limits can liberate.
 Due to their brevity, short films tend to exist in the now.
 Experience powerful first impressions, vivid yet momentary detail and compelling conflicts abound in a new year of international short-form cinema.